 Las Vegas Holocaust

-Begins shortly after a short introduction sequence and dumps players in full view of Las Vegas at night as seen during the 2001 trailer, with many neon lights glowing in the distance and other buildings standing tall.
+Begins after a short introduction sequence and dumps players in full view of Las Vegas at night as seen during the 2001 trailer, with many neon lights glowing in the distance and other buildings standing tall.
 No doubt an impressive first impression.
 The casino segment itself is only a small fraction of the entire level which would have been nice to spend more time in other areas considering it is one of the iconic locations from the full game.
 Personal nitpick here regarding the lighting which lacks some needed depth and contrast between bright and dark.
 This comes across as monotonous and very noticeable in the casino main hall and night club, taking away from the atmosphere.
 For an alien invasion the city was surely too quiet which might have benefited from the odd building getting destroyed when players make progress.

 Split into two distinctive halves, the first focusing on the journey toward the EDF Headquarters by riding a motorcycle.
-I don’t usually find vehicle sections all the exciting in first person shooters and tend to have negative bias towards them, however the one here was surprisingly enjoyable to use.
+I don’t usually find vehicle sections all that exciting in first person shooters and tend to have negative bias towards them, however the one here was surprisingly enjoyable to use.
 Smooth and responsive controls helps a ton and allows driving at full speed while tilting around corners to become a thrill to play around with.
 The bigger concerns come from odd deaths when crashing into small objects on the highway and other oddities due to bugs in the code when driving on slopes.
 Otherwise the positives outweigh the negatives.
 The second half makes way right upon strolling into the EDF Headquarters, an impressive view one again that could be mistaken for a real location.
 Immersion is played further with EDF soldiers loitering the car park as if interacting amongst themselves.
 The action starts of pick up here when things go haywire and also a level which contains the most material from the trailers.
 Especially loved the visuals for the raising truck and blue lighting shing through the vent grating.
 There is a bug worth mentioning regarding the shooting range door when interacted with more than once, preventing access through it because Duke won’t squeeze through properly and then requires a noclip.
 This happened during my first playthrough but seems fine if left alone after opening once.

 Ghost Town Morningwood